 It is important to take these "clean" and "dirty" areas into account when traversing the anteroom and when donning and removing PPE.

-Table 2 and Figure 1 illustrate the functional parameters of the clean room and the anteroom for the compounding of hazardous sterile preparations.
+The functional parameters of the anteroom for the compounding of non-hazardous sterile preparations are presented in Table 3.

 Use